Location Managers

 What does a location manager do during production?

+Here is the breakdown.
 The location manager oversees all aspects of your filming locations—from arrival to wrap.
-This includes supervising crew on site, managing access and parking, coordinating with property owners, monitoring permit compliance, controlling noise and crowd issues, and ensuring the location is restored properly.
+This has supervising crew on site, managing access and parking, setting up with property owners, tracking permit compliance, controlling noise and crowd issues, and making sure the location is restored well.

 Do you handle permits and permissions?